Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-babybeans/README.md

 The rotating line screensaver displays a line that rotates around a random set of coordinates in the line.

+### SS 3
+The  random dot screensaver displays an led one at a time that gradually appears and then disappears.

 ## Demo URL